ch2i/ch2i-arduino-boards/README.md

 Click on the "Download ZIP" button in the upper right corner.
 Exctract the ZIP file, and move the extracted folder to the location "**~/Documents/Arduino/hardware**".
 Create the "hardware" folder if it doesn't exist.

+This folder should match the one you setup into Arduino IDE preference, for example, setup in my IDE for Sketchbook Location is `D:\devt\Arduino` so I need to extract zip in `D:\devt\Arduino\hardware`

-After extraction, you should have something like "**~/Documents/Arduino/hardware/ch2i-arduino-boards-master**", of course you can rename folder to "**~/Documents/Arduino/hardware/ch2i**"
+After extraction, you should have something like `D:\devt\Arduino\hardware\ch2i-arduino-boards-master`, of course you can rename folder to `D:\devt\Arduino\hardware\CH2i`

-Open Arduino IDE, and a new category in the boards menu called "CH2i Boards" will show up.
+Then, open Arduino IDE, and a new category in the boards menu called "CH2i Boards" will show up.

-## Getting started with MiniCore
+## Getting started

 Ok, so you're downloaded and installed, ready to upload but how to get started?
 Here's a quick guide: